This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 There are two main types of lawsuits that you may need to file on behalf of your child living with cerebral palsy.

-Medical malpractice lawsuits are filed if your child was negligently harmed by medical professionals.
+Medical malpractice lawsuits are filed if medical professionals negligently harmed your child.
 Discrimination lawsuits are complaints to fight against violations of your child’s rights.

 Get Matched with a Leading Birth Injury Attorney in Your Area